 Australian money and currency

 Before visiting Cairns, knowing a little about the Australian currency and how it works is helpful.
 Look at this guide to the Australian Dollar, from using ATMs and contactless payments.
+Next, you and see where the Cairns banks are and also learn currency exchange.

 Australian Currency: all about money in Australia